MarcLoupias/poc-play-rest-backend/README.md

 * Tests can be run with the regular way through play console by typing "play test".
 * Tests can be run manually with IntelliJ.
-* Tests can be run manually with IntelliJ via the junit-reports-tests ant task to generate a html report in junit/reports/index.html
+* Tests can be run manually with IntelliJ via the `run-tests-fullstack` ant task to generate a html report in junit/reports/index.html

 Ant tasks
 ---------
 Tasks config are done on the top of build.xml file.
+You will need to update properties value for db access and play directory.
 See description of each tasks.

 Version number management
 -------------------------
 We use [sbt-buildinfo plugin] (https://github.com/sbt/sbt-buildinfo) Version number is set in build.sbt in the Play! regular way.
-(reload play console to see changes)
+Open a play console then type `reload` to see changes.

 Areas of improvements
 ---------------------